Homebrew/homebrew-cask/doc/cask_language_reference/stanzas/url.md

 `$STRING` is typically of the form `dl` or `$USER.dl`.

-If these formats are not available, and the application is Mac-exclusive (otherwise a command-line download defaults to the Windows version) we prefer the use of this format:
+If these formats are not available, and the application is macOS-exclusive (otherwise a command-line download defaults to the Windows version) we prefer the use of this format:

 ```
 http://sourceforge.net/projects/$PROJECTNAME/files/latest/download